Careers

 Making Your Application

-Your application package should include a covering letter expressing why you are interested in our firm, a résumé, a copy of your law school and undergraduate transcripts, and a list of your anticipated upper year courses.
+Your application package should include a cover letter expressing why you are interested in our firm, a résumé, a copy of your law school and undergraduate transcripts, and a list of your anticipated upper year courses.
 Reference letters, while helpful, are not mandatory.

 Applications are accepted through the viLawPortal and should be addressed to: